 Call in the experts

 SnapDragon is an online brand protection company dedicated to fighting fakes online.
-Using clients’ intellectual property rights, Swoop, our pioneering software, monitors the world’s busiest online marketplaces, domains and social media for copycat goods, identifying suspect infringements for removal.
+Using clients’ intellectual property rights, Swoop, our AI -driven software, monitors the world’s busiest online marketplaces, domains and social media for copycat goods, identifying suspect infringements for removal.
 Our team of multilingual brand analysts ensure that counterfeiters can be defeated; protecting innovators, businesses and customers alike.

 Get in touch today and we will perform a free, no-obligation brand check where we will show you where you have a problem online, and how to fight back against the fakes.
 Or, if you’d simply rather have a quick chat with an expert, book an appointment here.

 What’re more, we are currently running our own Black Friday promotion – sign up before the end of the year and you will get 10% off a whole year of monitoring*.